-Meyer has published one book chapter and 40 peer-reviewed journal and conference proceeding articles that have received more than 990 peer citations.
-Recently, he has presented and published a seminal biomechanical validation study of Osseodensification, in the International Journal of Oral and Maxillofacial Implants a novel implant osteotomy preparation technique that increases implant stability with Salah Huwais,PhD, a practicing Periodontist, inventor and founder of Versah LLC.
-He is an invited speaker for the session “Biomechanical Evidence” at the 2017 Osseodensification World Symposium, in Orlando, FL.
+Meyer has published one book chapter and 42 peer-reviewed journal and conference proceeding articles that have received more than 1900 peer citations.
+Recently, he has presented and published a seminal biomechanical validation study of Osseodensification, a novel implant osteotomy preparation technique that increases implant stability with Salah Huwais,PhD, a practicing Periodontist, inventor and founder of Versah LLC.
+He has given more than 100 conference, workshop and invited presentations.

-As an Associate Professor of Biomedical Engineering, Meyer teaches undergraduate required courses; BME Best Practices, Introduction to Biomechanics and Biomechanics Lab, and Tissue Mechanics, as well as the elective Engineering Applications in Orthopedics and the graduate course Cellular and Molecular Mechanobiology.
-He has also been an active member of the College of Engineering faculty committee that is redesigning required courses for all students as a part of a cohesive, four-year multidisciplinary engineering design program focused on creating entrepreneurially minded engineers.
-Dr. Meyer has developed entrepreneurial-minded learning course modules and trained other faculty to use similar modules in their courses as part of an ongoing Kern Family Foundation grant that he received in 2013.
-Educational materials developed by this network of faculty are shared at the website; http://qs4eml.ltu.edu/.
+As an Associate Professor of Biomedical Engineering, Meyer teaches undergraduate required courses; Introduction to Biomechanics and Biomechanics Lab, and Tissue Mechanics, as well as the elective Engineering Applications in Orthopedics and the graduate course Cellular and Molecular Mechanobiology.
+He helped the College of Engineering faculty committee to implement a cohesive, four-year multidisciplinary engineering design program focused on creating entrepreneurially minded engineers.
+Meyer has developed entrepreneurial-minded learning course modules and trained other faculty to use similar modules in their courses as part of grants from the Kern Family Foundation.
+He has also developed Course Based Research Experiences for Undergraduates (CRE) projects as part of a LTU grant from the Howard Hughes Medical Institute.
 In addition, Dr. Meyer offers a number of outreach programs for high school students and advises many projects for undergraduate and graduate students.

-Meyer received his PhD in Mechanical Engineering (Biomechanics) from Michigan State University.
+Meyer grew up in Oakland Co., MI and graduated from Brandon HS and OSMTech charter HS in Clarkston.
+He received his BS, MS and PhD degrees in Mechanical Engineering (Biomechanics) from Michigan State University, while also spending a semester at the Katholiek University of Lueven, Belgium for a study abroad program.
 The primary topic of his research was lower extremity biomechanics during sports injury.
-He then completed his post-doctoral training at the Centre for Bioengineering at Trinity College Dublin, Ireland in cartilage tissue engineering and mechanobiology.
-He was an invited speaker in the session “Solving the mystery of non-contact ACL injuries - how do they happen?” at the 2011 IOC World Conference on Prevention of Injury & Illness in Sport, in Monte-Carlo, Monaco.
+He then completed post-doctoral training at the Centre for Bioengineering at Trinity College Dublin, Ireland in cartilage tissue engineering and mechanobiology.

 - Engineering mechanics